Curtiss-Wright (CW)

 Curtiss-Wright Trailing 12-Month Return On Invested Capital

 Curtiss-Wright is a high-quality business worth owning.
-For starters, its revenue growth was decent over the last five years, and analysts believe it can continue growing at these levels.
+First of all, the company’s revenue growth was good over the last five years.
 On top of that, its impressive operating margins show it has a highly efficient business model, and its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.

-Curtiss-Wright’s P/E ratio based on the next 12 months is 38.4x.
-This multiple isn’t necessarily cheap, but we’ll happily own Curtiss-Wright as its fundamentals shine bright.
-Investments like this should be held patiently for at least three to five years as they benefit from the power of long-term compounding, which more than makes up for any short-term price volatility that comes with relatively high valuations.
+Curtiss-Wright’s P/E ratio based on the next 12 months is 44.5x.
+Expectations are high given its premium multiple, but we’ll happily own Curtiss-Wright as its fundamentals shine bright.
+We’re in the camp that investments like this should be held for at least three to five years to negate the short-term price volatility that can come with high valuations.